-Context 3 ESTABLISHING INTENT TO REDUCE WATER OR ENERGY CONSUMPTION OR DEMAND AND ESTABLISHING APPROPRIATE TIME FRAMES FOR REFINANCING QUALIFIED MEASURES 4 Effective Date: September 1, 2022 4 Purpose: To clarify how statutorily required "intent" can be established when using PACE to refinance qualified measures and to clarify the appropriate dates for refinancing previously installed qualified measures 4 REGARDING THE SCOPE OF THE PROHIBITION ON THE USE OF A PACE ASSESSMENT ON "UNDEVELOPED LOTS OR LOTS UNDERGOING DEVELOPMENT" UNDER CHAPTER 399 OF THE LOCAL GOVERNMENT CODE 5 Effective date: September 1, 2022 5 Purpose: To clarify that when an Appraisal District determines that the property is "improved" under the property tax code, that property is developed.
-5 APPROPRIATE LOAN TO ASSESSED VALUE RATIO (LTV) 6 Effective date: September 21, 2020 6 The purpose of this guidance is to authorize an increase in the appropriate PACE loan to assessed value from 20% to 25% and to establish guidelines for appraisals used in requests for variance from the use of assessed value to market value in determining the 25% LTV. n 6 SAVINGS TO INVESTMENT RATIO CALCULATIONS 7 Effective date: December 31, 2017 7 Purpose: To provide additional underwriting guidance on calculating savings and costs (see also th Technical Standards Manual) ne 7 GUIDANCE FROM THE FINANCIAL PLATFORM WORKING GROUP and THE EDUCATION, TRAINING AND MARKETING GROUP REGARDING LENDER EDUCATION AND OUTREACH 1 10 Effective date: December 31, 2017 1 10 Purpose: Feedback on the conference calls for the Financial Platform Working Group and the Education, Training and Marketing Working Group mentioned the need for more education and outreach to mortgagees about TX-PACE.
-10
+CONTEXT 3 ESTABLISHING INTENT TO REDUCE WATER OR ENERGY CONSUMPTION OR DEMAND AND ESTABLISHING APPROPRIATE TIME FRAMES FOR REFINANCING QUALIFIED MEASURES 5 Effective Date: September 1, 2022 5 Purpose: To clarify how statutorily required "intent" can be established when using PACE to refinance qualified measures and to clarify the appropriate dates for refinancing previously installed qualified measures 5 REGARDING THE SCOPE OF THE PROHIBITION ON THE USE OF A PACE ASSESSMENT ON "UNDEVELOPED LOTS OR LOTS UNDERGOING DEVELOPMENT" UNDER CHAPTER 399 OF TH LOCAL GOVERNMENT CODE Effective date: September 1, 2022 6 Purpose: To clarify that when an Appraisal District determines that the property is "improved" under the property tax code, that property is developed.
+6 APPROPRIATE LOAN TO ASSESSED VALUE RATIO (LTAV) 7 Effective date: February 14, 2025 7 Purpose: to authorize an increase in the appropriate PACE loan to assessed value from 25% to 3 and to increase the variance cap of an appraised loan to value (LTV) at 35%.
+35% 7 SAVINGS TO INVESTMENT RATIO CALCULATIONS 8 Effective date: February 14, 2025 8 Purpose: To provide additional underwriting standards on calculating savings and costs (see als the Technical Standards Manual) so 8 LENGTH OF TIME BEFORE PRINCIPAL MUST BE PAID ON PACE ASSESSMENTS 11 Effective Date: February 14, 2025 11 Purpose: To establish an appropriate time frame for capitalized interest or interest only payme prior to the requirement of principal payments in a TX-PACE assessment. ents 11 Guidance 11